The Shell

 hello

-Demonstrated in the example above, cat is a program that concatenates files.
+In the example above, cat is a program that concatenates files.
 When given file names as arguments, it prints the contents of each of the files in sequence to its output stream.
 But when cat is not given any arguments, it prints contents from its input stream to its output stream (like in the third example above).

 You can also use >> to append to a file.
 Where this kind of input/output redirection really shines is in the use of pipes.
-The | operator lets you “chain” programs such that the output of one is the input of another:
+The | operator lets you use the output of one program as the input of another:

 [ahaque3@engr-ras-207 AlicePractice]$ ls -l ~ | tail -n1